omarfarouk311/Database-Replication-Demo/README.md

 2. Create `.env` file that contains `POSTGRES_PASSWORD=your_password` entry.

+3. Change the password in `create_replication_user.sql` script, and also change it in the connection string for each standby `postgresql.conf` file in standby configs folders by searching for `primary_conninfo` in it.

-3. Run the startup.ps1 script to start the PostgreSQL cluster:
+4. Run the startup.ps1 script to start the PostgreSQL cluster:
     ```powershell
     .\startup.ps1
     ```
     Note that this script takes some time to execute, monitor the execution in the terminal to ensure the cluster is up and running before using it.

-4. To stop the cluster:
+5. To stop the cluster:
-    ```bash
+    ```shell
     docker-compose stop
     ```

-5. To start the cluster again:
+6. To start the cluster again:
-    ```bash
-    docker-compose up -d --scale server=0
+    ```shell
+    docker-compose start
     ```

+7. To delete the cluster containers and network
+    ```shell
+    docker-compose down
+    ```

-6. To delete the cluster, execute the down.ps1 script:
+8. To delete the data of all the cluster nodes, execute the delete_data.ps1 script:
     ```powershell
-    .\down.ps1
+    .\delete_data.ps1
     ```

 ## Usage